jcamenisch/jQuery-Hidden-Dimension/README.markdown

       innerWidth = $('#my-hidden-element').realDim('innerWidth'),
       innerHeight = $('#my-hidden-element').realDim('innerHeight');

-The realDim function will set effectively set up a clone of the element at its visible size, and then execute the requested function against the sized element.
+The realDim function will set up a clone of the element at its visible size, and then execute the requested function against the sized element.

 Known Issues